hohonu-vicml/DirectedDiffusion/README.md

 We apologize this repository is not fully udpated and stays at our v1 ArXiv version [link](https://arxiv.org/abs/2302.13153v1).
-We are actively working on enhancing our codebase, which is currently at the first ArXiv version.
+We are actively working on enhancing our codebase.
 The updates are scheduled for release in March 2024, along with an online HuggingFace demo.

 ## :fire: Citation